Hey! Welcome to Logos Made Flesh.

-I started this blog in 2006 (it’s moved several times) with the aim of exploring the relationship between faith and culture.
-Many of the ideas and issues addressed here have grown out of my love of movies (a.k.a storytelling) and the Bible, particularly the Gospel of John.
+I started this blog in 2006 with the aim of exploring the relationship between faith and culture.
+Many of the ideas and issues I address have grown out of my love of movies (a.k.a storytelling) and the Bible, particularly the Gospel of John.
 My two passions have come closest together in this short video I put together called The Longing of Man.

 What is “Logos Made Flesh”?

-This blog’s name is taken from John 1:14.
+The name of my blog is taken from John 1:14.
 I think it accurately captures all that I want to do here.

 John says, “And the Word (Greek: logos) became flesh… (1:14)” By this He means the infinite, invisible, intangible God became a person you and I could touch and see.
 “No one has ever seen God,” he says.
 A fact we know all too well.
 But he goes on to say that Jesus, “the only begotten God… has explained Him” or “made Him known” (1:18).
 Jesus physical presence revealed what we could not grasp with our senses.
 In Jesus we SEE God!

 Such sight isn’t simply a neat experience.
 It’s transformative.
 Like the opened eyes of a blind man, IT CHANGES EVERYTHING.
 It shapes us into the image that we see!

 Hear what Paul says in 2 Corinthians 3:18